apioo/psx/doc/concept/schema.rst

 Abstract
 --------

-This chapter explains more detailed how you can define an schema for your data
+This chapter explains more detailed how you can define a schema for your data

 Definition
 ----------

-In the following we will define an complex sample schema which show cases howto create an schema
+In the following we will define a complex sample schema

 .. code-block:: php